stewartrule/Backbone-Inquiry/README.md

 # Backbone-Inquiry

-A very lightweight (1.8 Kb minified) api to query your Backbone Collections.
+A very lightweight (1.8 Kb minified, 769 bytes gzipped) api to query your Backbone Collections.
 Also available as underscore/lodash mixins.

 All query methods accept 2 parameters.
 The first parameter contains a hash for comparison.
 The second (optional) parameter contains options for sorting.